We're so glad you're here

 - Letter of recommendation from teacher or counselor

 - Resume of co-curricular activities or *ZeeMee digital resume

-Since Georgia College utilizes a holistic review process, letters of recommendation and resumes may be included on the application for admission, mailed to Campus Box 23, Milledgeville, GA 31061, or emailed as a Microsoft Word document to firstname.lastname@example.org.
+Since Georgia College utilizes a holistic review process, letters of recommendation and resumes may be included on the application for admission, upload in student portal, mailed to Campus Box 23, Milledgeville, GA 31061, or emailed as a Microsoft Word document/ PDF format to email@example.com.
 Please include the applicant’s full name and birth date when sending the recommended items to ensure materials are updated to the correct application.
 Please note: Georgia College does not utilize a specific teacher recommendation form.

 Submitting Official High School Transcripts

 We have implemented some changes that will be especially helpful to you as a school counselor.
 You can now visit slate.org and create a free account that will allow you to access your students' checklists and our document uploader.
 This should help greatly when you are trying to view what items your students are missing and when you need to upload documents (think: high school transcript, recommendation letters, etc.).
 We are hoping that this will help streamline the process for you.